leperfious/RealTimeAnomalySegmentation4RoadScenes/eval/README.md

 ## **[eval_iou.py](/eval/eval_iou.py)**

 This code can be used to calculate the IoU (mean and per-class) with baseliens MSP, MaxLogit, MaxEntropy in a subset of images with labels available, like Cityscapes val/train sets.
+Here we can choose temperature value to apply temperature scaling.
 It can be used for pretrained ERFNet, and trained BiSeNet, ENet, ERFNet on Cityscapes with 19 known classes and one void class.

 **Options:** Specify the Cityscapes folder path with '--datadir' option.
 Select the cityscapes subset with '--subset' ('val' or 'train').
 For other options check the bottom side of the file.
 **Networks:** Specify the network folder path with '--loadDir' option, weights with '--loadWeight', and model with 'loadModel'
+**Temperature:** Specify temperature grade to apply by adding value to '--temperature '

 **Examples:**
 ```